Jackie Collins: 1960s

-Collins had begun many works of fiction but abandoned them, and only completed her first novel after being persuaded to do so by her second husband Oscar Lerman.
+Collins later said that she always wanted to write, not act.
+By the age of 13 classmates paid to listen to sex scenes she wrote.
+Collins began many works of fiction but abandoned them, and only completed her first novel after being persuaded to do so by her second husband Oscar Lerman.
 "You're a storyteller", he told her.
-After the publication of her first novel The World is Full of Married Men, romantic novelist Barbara Cartland called the book "nasty, filthy and disgusting", and charged Collins with "creating every pervert in Britain".
+After the publication of her first novel The World Is Full of Married Men, romantic novelist Barbara Cartland called the book "nasty, filthy and disgusting", and charged Collins with "creating every pervert in Britain".
 The book was banned in Australia and South Africa, but the scandal bolstered sales in the United States and the UK.

 Her second novel, The Stud, was published in 1969.
 It also made the best-seller lists.

 1970s

-Collins's third novel, Sunday Simmons & Charlie Brick (first published under the title The Hollywood Zoo in the UK and then retitled Sinners worldwide in 1984) was published in 1971 and again made the best-seller lists.
+By the 1970s Collins was a peer of successful male airport novel authors like Sidney Sheldon and Harold Robbins..
+Her third novel, Sunday Simmons & Charlie Brick (first published under the title The Hollywood Zoo in the UK and then retitled Sinners worldwide in 1984) was published in 1971 and again made the best-seller lists.
 This was Collins's first novel to be set in the United States.

 Lovehead followed in 1974 (retitled as The Love Killers in 1989).
 This novel was Collins's first foray into the world of organized crime, a genre that would later prove to be extremely successful for her.

 Following this, Collins published The World Is Full of Divorced Women (unrelated to her first novel) in 1975, and then Lovers & Gamblers in 1977, which told the story of rock/soul superstar Al King.

 In the late 1970s, Collins made a foray into writing for the screen.
 She co-wrote the screenplay for The Stud (1978), based on her second book; the film starred her older sister Joan as the gold-digging adulteress Fontaine Khaled.
 Following this, Collins wrote the screenplay for The World Is Full of Married Men (1980), the film adaptation of her first novel.
 She also released her seventh novel, The Bitch (1979), a sequel to The Stud; The Bitch was also made into a successful 1979 film, with Joan Collins reprising the role.
 Around the same time, Collins wrote an original screenplay (not based on any of her novels) for the film Yesterday's Hero (1979).